 I was born and raised on a hobby farm near the small town of Thurso in rural western Quebec.
 My summers growing up were spent helping my parents in the farm’s many gardens, paddling, kayaking, and — most of all — fishing.
-My favourite fish to try for are Lake Trout, Smallmouth Bass, and Pickerel.
+My favourite fish to try to catch (usually unsuccessfully) are Lake Trout, Smallmouth Bass, and Pickerel.

 Growing up I worshiped at St. Thomas' Silver Creek, where my parents and sister continue to attend and serve.
 I first attended school in Buckingham, Quebec, before attending high-school at Ashbury College in Ottawa.
 I then completed an undergraduate degree at Queen’s University in Kingston, and later returned there to complete a Masters degree that focused on the early history of the Anglican Church here in the Ottawa Valley.
 Along the way, I discerned that God was calling me to a different kind of ministry within the Church, and ultimately answered a call to attend seminary at Huron University College in London, Ontario, where I completed a Masters of Divinity.
 Huron is also where I met my wife and best friend, Gillian.
 The rest, as they say, is history!

-Most recently we have lived in Victoria, B.C., where I had the joy of serving as the Rector of The Two Saints Ministry, a two-point parish situated along the beautiful shores of southern Vancouver Island.
+Most recently we lived in Victoria, B.C., where I had the joy of serving as the Rector of The Two Saints Ministry, a two-point parish situated along the beautiful shores of southern Vancouver Island.
 Gillian and I are grateful to now have a chance to return to our central Canadian roots as we live-into our ministries here in the Parish of the Valley.